Yuhua Secondary School

 Yuhua Secondary School (YHSS) is a co-educational government school in Jurong West, Singapore which offers the Express, Normal (Academic) and Normal (Technical) streams.
 It was founded in 1986.

 History

-Yuhua Secondary School

 The school began operations in 1986.
 In the 1990s, the school was well known for its hockey team.

 From 2013 to 2014, the school was upgraded under the Programme for Rebuilding and Improving Existing Schools scheme.
 Under the upgrade, an auditorium, barrier-free access and an indoor sports hall were added.
-Since 2019, the school has absorbed Shuqun Secondary School.

-Shuqun Secondary School
+It absorbed Shuqun Secondary School in 2019.

-Shuqun Secondary School (SQSS) is a government secondary school in Jurong East established in 1925.
-Shuqun Secondary School was moved to Jurong East in 1985 from the old village at former Old Jurong Road.
-Shuqun Secondary School underwent Programme for Rebuilding and Improving Existing Schools / PRIME in 2009.

-Mr N Sivarajan took over as the principal in 2016.

-Shuqun Secondary School was one of the three secondary schools that merged with other secondary schools in 2019.
-Shuqun Secondary School merged with Yuhua Secondary School on the site of Yuhua Secondary School.

 Identity and culture

 School Crest

 The school crest of Yuhua Secondary consists of a letter Y and a letter H interweaved together, representing the strength in unity and effort exemplified by the school in pursuing excellence.
 The letters are made out of broad and narrow lines, signifying the many paths students of the school can take to achieve success.

 School's Concert Band

 Yuhua Secondary School concert band is a CCA which has been a strong stay of the school since the 1980s.
 The concert band has also participated in the 2018, 2023 and 2025 National Day Parade.